ophiolite/ultrasignup/README.md

    * Will host in conjunction with my personal blog

 November 19, 2016:
 * Working on getting webapp designed with Flask using a bootstrap template.
+* Simple template updated with a general skeleton of the design
+* Identifying ways to plug in blog to webapp